Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs Harrison Water Park at Harrison Lake

 Water Playground at Harrison Hot Springs

 The resort town of Harrison Hot Springs has a wide range of things to see and do.
-There is the world-famous hot springs, sandy beach, boat tours and various water sport activities.
+There is the well-known hot springs, sandy beach, boat tours and various water sport activities.
 In summer, one of the most popular attractions, especially for children, is definitely the water park.

 Harrison Water Park is an inflatable playground located on the lake at 100 Esplanade Avenue in front of the Harrison Hot Springs Resort.